bigpandaio/monitoringscape/content/logging.md

 Essentially all kinds of software output log files.
 Logs provide **low-level visibility on application behavior**; they are extremely useful for **debugging**, and can help with tracking **recurring errors**.

 The rise of distributed systems resulted in an **explosion in the number of log files and log lines**.
 Locating an individual transaction in the ocean of log files became impossible.
-Log aggregators were invented to address this issue.
-Similarly to the way Google crawls and indexes webpages, log aggregators collect and index all your log data.
+Log management tools were invented to address this issue.
+Similarly to the way Google crawls and indexes webpages, log management tools collect and index all your log data.
 This allows you to **quickly search** for specific messages, errors and patterns across all your log files.

 ## Common Features